 In the government-wide financial statements, long-term debt and other long-term obligations, if any, are reported as liabilities in the governmental activities column.
-Bond premiums and discounts, as well as issuance costs and gain (loss) on refundings, are deferred and amortized over the life of the bonds.
+Bond premiums, discounts, and gain (loss) on refundings, are deferred and amortized over the life of the bonds.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond issuance costs and the gain (loss) on refunding are reported as unamortized bond costs and amortized over the term of the related debt.